There are numerous reasons why a user would want to encrypt their internet traffic.

-If you’re concerned about your online security, don’t forget to protect your messaging with friends and family.
+If you’re concerned about your online security, don’t forget to protect your messages with friends and family.
 Standard SMS texts are not encrypted in any way.
 Use an encrypted messaging app, such as WhatsApp or Signal, to keep your conversations safe from monitoring by third parties.

 Well, that’s about it… Oh, wait.
 I forgot to explain how lava lamps are being used to encrypt up to 10% of internet traffic.

-San Francisco-based Cloudflare, Inc. is responsible for the protection of over 6 million websites, including some you may be vaguely aware of, such as Uber, Fitbit and OKCupid.
+San Francisco-based Cloudflare, Inc. is responsible for the protection of over 6 million websites, including some you may be vaguely aware of, such as Uber, Fitbit, and OkCupid.

 Cloudflare’s security services help protect its clients’ websites from Distributed Denial of Service (DDoS) attacks, which can bring a website to its knees.

 A crucial part of that protection is a layer of encryption, which is used to encrypt and decrypt private data sent between the websites and their users.
-A crucial component of the encryption is the ability to create truly random numbers to seed the creation of encryption keys.
+A crucial component of encryption is the ability to create truly random numbers to seed the creation of encryption keys.